 The goal is not to become an expert but you need to have a general idea when looking at your blueprints.

 I have “several” pet peeves when it comes to new construction...such as:

-Having a million electrical plugs in the middle of a kitchen backsplash.
+Having too many electrical plugs showing in the middle of a kitchen backsplash.